marctorsoc/lingua-quest/README.md

 - Add a counter for clean sheets, and congrat the user
 - Allow select multiple stories to delete, and disselect by tapping again.
 But if multiple invalidate edit button.
 - Add refreshControl to refresh stories by pulling down in LibraryOutput
-- Add ability to sort stories in SortAndFilter
-- Find Picker with lower width in Android
 - Add modal to select what data to reset, and what data to load
 - Search how to center text in Picker and PickerOptions
 - Add ability to backup data to filesystem